-Dr Mark Johnson completed his PhD in Social Anthropology at University College London in 1996.
-Prior to joining Goldsmiths, he taught at the University of Hull where he most recently served as Director of Research and REF lead for a large multidisciplinary School of Social Sciences.
+Prior to joining Goldsmiths, he taught at the University of Hull where he served as Director of Research and REF lead for a large multidisciplinary School of Social Sciences.
 He was a Visiting Scholar in the Department of Anthropology at Stockholm University, Autumn 2014, funded by the Forum for Asian Studies and was Visiting Professor in the Graduate School of Space and Gender, Universities of Gottingen-Kassel in April, 2011.
-He is the chair of the expert advisory committee for the EU funded GRACE (Gender and Cultures of Equality in Europe) project, based at the University of Hull, and am a member of the editorial boards of American Ethnologist and South East Asian Research.
+He is the chair of the expert advisory committee for the EU funded GRACE (Gender and Cultures of Equality in Europe) project, based at the University of Hull, and is a member of the editorial boards of American Ethnologist, Sociological Review and South East Asian Research.

 Johnson, Mark.
 1997.
 Beauty and Power: Transgendering and Cultural Transformation in the Southern Philippines.
 Oxford: Berg.
 ISBN 9781859739204

 Johnson, Mark and Werbner, Pnina, eds.
 2011.
 Diasporic Journeys, Ritual, and Normativity among Asian Migrant Women.
 London: Routledge.
 ISBN 978-0-415-59201-7

 Blackwood, Evelyn and Johnson, Mark, eds.
 2012.
 Asian Studies Review Special Issue: Queer Asian Subjects, Asian Studies Review, 36(4).
 1035-7823

 Johnson, Mark and McKay, Deirdre, eds.
 2011.
 Mediated Diasporas: Material Translation of the Philippines in a Globalized World, South East Asia Research, 19(2).
 0967828X